socketry/async/README.md

 `Async::Reactor` and `Async::Task` form nodes in a tree.
 Reactors and tasks can spawn children tasks.
 When you invoke `Async::Reactor#async`, the parent task is determined by calling `Async::Task.current?` which uses fiber local storage.
 A slightly more efficient method is to use `Async::Task#async`, which uses `self` as the parent task.

 When invoking `Async::Reactor#stop`, you will stop *all* children tasks of that reactor.
-Tasks will raise `Async::Interrupt` if they are in a blocking operation.
+Tasks will raise `Async::Stop` if they are in a blocking operation.
 In addition, it's possible to only stop a sub-tree by issuing `Async::Task#stop`, which will stop that task and all it's children (recursively).
 When you design a server, you should return the task back to the caller.
 They can use this task to stop the server if needed, independently of any other unrelated tasks within the reactor, and it will correctly clean up all related tasks.

 ### Resource Management